TrongNV2003/Summarization-Newspaper/README.md

 ### Run model
-You can change context in "data/context.txt" for summarizing, then run:
+You can change any context in "data/context.txt" for summarizing, then run:
 ```bash
 !python run_summa.py
 ```